 Rest in Peace Mom.
 We gain comfort in the knowledge that you went under your terms wrapped in God’s arms to be with Dad and all your other loved ones who passed before you.

-To send flowers to Margaret "Peggy" Ann Kingsbury's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Margaret "Peggy" Ann Kingsbury, please visit our floral store.